aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/oomkill-prevention/README.md

 #### storage.type memory: What happens when the memory limit is reached?

 Of course, there are downsides to `Mem_Buf_Limit`.
-If an input runs out of memory buffer, it stop ingesting logs and emit messages like the following:
+If an input runs out of memory buffer, it stop ingesting logs and [emit messages](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#overlimit-warnings) like the following:

 ```
 [input] forward.1 paused (mem buf overlimit)
 ```

-This means you will lose logs. *New logs will not be ingested, older logs in the buffer will remain.* And other components may experience errors, for example, if you use the [log4j TCP appender to write logs to Fluent Bit](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/ecs-log-collection), log4j will experience a connection failure.
+[All input plugins will lose data](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#overlimit-warnings), except for [tail](https://docs.fluentbit.io/manual/pipeline/inputs/tail), which can save its file offset before it is paused. *New logs will not be ingested, older logs in the buffer will remain.* And other components may experience errors, for example, if you use the [log4j TCP appender to write logs to Fluent Bit](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/ecs-log-collection), log4j will experience a [connection failure](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#log4j-tcp-appender-write-failure).

 Unfortunately, in FireLens, the [log inputs for stdout/stderr error logs from your application container(s) is auto-generated by ECS](https://aws.amazon.com/blogs/containers/under-the-hood-firelens-for-amazon-ecs-tasks/), and has no `Mem_Buf_Limit` set.
 Thus, you must use the workaround in this blog to set it: [How to set Fluentd and Fluent Bit input parameters in FireLens](https://aws.amazon.com/blogs/containers/how-to-set-fluentd-and-fluent-bit-input-parameters-in-firelens/).
 See [Full FireLens Configuration Examples](#full-firelens-configuration-examples) for an example that includes setting limits and overriding the stdout/stderr input generated by FireLens.